nozzlegear/ShopifySharp/readme.md

 [Just head over here to get your free guide to the Shopify billing API.](https://nozzlegear.com/landing/shopify-billing-101?ref=ShopifySharp)

+Note that recurring charges are activated immediately after a user accepts them.
+At one time it was necessary to activate the charge after it was accepted, but Shopify has changed this behavior and it's no longer required or possible.

 ### Create a recurring charge

 ```c#